Emik03/Emik.Analyzers.Matches/README.md

 TestTyped("12"); // Error
 TestTyped("food"); // Error

-Test(System.Environment.NewLine); // Warning: Not a constant
+Test(bool.FalseString); // Warning: Not a constant
-TestTyped(System.Environment.NewLine); // Warning: Not a constant
+TestTyped(bool.TrueString); // Warning: Not a constant
 ```

 ## Lints